jupytercalpoly/jupyterlab-pkginstaller/README.md

-# pkgmanager
+# Meet pkgmanager 👋

-a package manager
+**pkgmanager** is s a JupyterLab UI extension that installs the packages you need within your open kernel. ✨ You can look for a package in the search bar and install it with just a button-click.

 ## Prerequisites